 Because Mapleton is one of Provo’s more remote suburbs, residents need cars to access the area’s retail and dining options.
 It takes about 15 minutes to get to downtown Provo and 25 minutes to make the drive to Orem.
 Commuters to Salt Lake City can expect an hour-long drive each way.

-Highway 89 runs through the city of Mapleton and leads to nearby Provo.
+Highway 89, located in the Mapleton neighborhood, leads to Provo.

 1/2